arkency/posts/posts/2015-05-05-building-an-event-sourced-application-using-rails-event-store.md

   </figure>
 </p>

-## Fed up with your database?
-So you are fed up with you relational database?
-Or you've just read my previous post [Why use EventSourcing](http://blog.arkency.com/2015/03/why-use-event-sourcing/) and decided to give it a try?
+Still not sure what is Event Sourcing and CQRS?
+Looking for a practical example?
+You've just read my previous post [Why use EventSourcing](http://blog.arkency.com/2015/03/why-use-event-sourcing/) and decided to give it a try?
 No matter why let's dive into building an Event Sourced application in Rails using Arkency's [Rails Event store](https://github.com/arkency/rails_event_store).

 <!-- more -->